demisto/content/Packs/FortinetFortiwebVM/README.md

 * [How-To export Attack, Traffic and Event logs to a log server](https://docs.fortinet.com/document/fortiweb/7.6.0/administration-guide/303842/logging).

 **Enable Logging**
-1. First, configure a SIEM Policy, before you can log the resource, you enable logging for the log type that you want to use as a trigger.
+1. First, configure a SIEM Policy.
+Before you can log the resource, you enable logging for the log type that you want to use as a trigger.
 2.  **Log&Report** &rarr; **Log Config** &rarr; **Other Log Settings**.
 3. Make sure that the Attack, Traffic and Event logs checkboxes are marked.
 4. Click **Apply**.